-The Clinical Medicine Unit (CMU) is comprised of clinical veterinarians, veterinary technicians, and laboratory staff committed to providing superior clinical and preventive veterinary care for nonhuman primates (NHPs) at the Oregon National Primate Research Center (ONPRC).
+The Clinical Medicine Unit (CMU) is comprised of clinical veterinarians and veterinary technicians committed to providing superior clinical and preventive veterinary care for nonhuman primates (NHPs) at the Oregon National Primate Research Center (ONPRC).
 The CMU team provides diagnosis and treatment for any medical conditions that may develop, and performs preventive care tasks including annual physical examinations, weight management, and dental care.
-CMU staff work closely with the Resources, Facilities and Operations Unit, Behavioral Services Unit, and the Surgical Services Unit to ensure a total animal care program for all NHP medical needs, and with the Pathology Services Unit to evaluate biopsies and other samples from ill animals.
+CMU staff work closely with the Resources &Logistics Unit, Operations Unit, Behavioral Services Unit, and Surgical Services Unit to ensure a total animal care program for all NHP medical needs, and with the Pathology Services Unit to evaluate biopsies and other samples collected from ill animals.

-Our technical staff are all involved in the American Association of Laboratory Animal Science (AALAS) certification process (attaining gradually higher certification levels as they progress in their careers).
+Our technical staff are all involved in the American Association for Laboratory Animal Science (AALAS) certification process, attaining gradually higher certification levels as they progress in their careers.
 All veterinary technicians are professionally trained and certified with licensure from the State of Oregon.
-Our team hands out hundreds of medications daily, tailoring oral formulations according to the individual palates of our primate patients.
-In addition, CMU performs a multitude of standard veterinary procedures just as would be done in our companion animals (e.g. x-rays;routine diagnostics such as obtaining blood, fecal, and urinary samples;intravenous fluids;and routine dental cleanings) and helps with a wide variety of medical procedures.
-Technicians and veterinarians alike provide specialized care for unique populations on site, including infants, research assigned animals, and geriatric monkeys.
+Our team delivers hundreds of medications daily, tailoring oral formulations according to the individual palates of our primate patients.
+In addition, CMU performs a multitude of standard veterinary procedures just as would be done for our companion animals (e.g. x-rays;routine diagnostics such as obtaining blood, fecal, and urinary samples;intravenous fluid adminsitration;and routine dental cleanings) and helps with a wide variety of medical procedures.
+Technicians and veterinarians alike provide specialized care for unique NHP populations on site, including infants, research assigned animals, and geriatric monkeys.

-As is required both for maintaining licensure and to keep current with veterinary practice standards, technicians and veterinarians participate in regular continuing education events, including participating in presentations at conferences, symposia, and outreach events, as well as publishing journal articles, to share our knowledge with others.
-In addition, the veterinary staff provides significant teaching and mentoring to veterinary and technician students, research and husbandry staff, and many other entities on and off campus, to encourage our high standards and understanding of research animal care and procedures throughout the industry.
-An important part of the teaching and mentoring responsibilities include the training of licensed veterinarians for American College of Laboratory Animal Medicine certification, via a formal residency program in collaboration with Oregon State University and the Oregon Health &Science University Department of Comparative Medicine.
+As is required both for maintaining licensure and to keep current with veterinary practice standards, technicians and veterinarians participate in regular continuing education events.
+This includes participation in presentations at conferences, symposia, and outreach events, as well as publishing journal articles to share our knowledge with others.
+The veterinary staff provides teaching and mentoring to veterinary and technician students, research and husbandry staff, and many other entities on and off campus, to encourage understanding of research animal care and procedures throughout the biomedical research community.